-4 Important Things to Discuss with a Decorative Concrete Contractor
+4 Important Things To Discuss With A Decorative Concrete Contractor

 It is important to make the most of this meeting to discuss important things that will help you decide which service you should hire them for and all other details involved in such a remodeling project.

-1. Type and Use of Flooring
+1. Type And Use Of Flooring

 During an in-home consultation, take the contractor to the concrete surface or flooring that you want to be resurfaced or refinished.

-2. Current State of the Concrete
+2. Current State Of The Concrete

 This way, they would know how much preparation the surface would need before the overlay or coating could be installed.
 Let them know about certain symptoms of damage that you might have noticed or observed.

-3. Color, Aesthetics, and Decorative Effects
+3. Color, Aesthetics, And Decorative Effects

 If possible, search for photos online and print them out to show the contractor.
 This is to make sure that he will be on the same page as you are when it comes to designing the concrete surface.

-4. Special Requirements or Requests
+4. Special Requirements Or Requests

 This is to ensure that they could inform you about possible charges that it may incur and so they could make a plan that would include those.
 This may include things like a non-skid surface, a border, custom scoring, and more.